jho925/imessage-wrapped/README.md

 **Download the pre-built app:**
 1. Go to [Releases](../../releases)
-2. Download `iMessage-Wrapped.zip`
+2. Download `iMessageWrapped.zip`
-3. Unzip and double-click `iMessage Wrapped.app`
+3. Unzip and move `iMessageWrapped.app` to your Applications folder (or Desktop)
+4. **First time opening:**
+   - Right-click (or Control-click) on `iMessageWrapped.app`
+   - Select "Open" from the menu
+   - Click "Open" in the security dialog
+   - (This bypasses the "Apple cannot check it" warning for unsigned apps)
-4. Grant Full Disk Access when prompted (required to read Messages database)
+5. Grant Full Disk Access when prompted (required to read Messages database)
+   - System Settings → Privacy & Security → Full Disk Access
+   - Toggle on for "iMessageWrapped"
-5. Your stats will open in your browser automatically!
+6. Your stats will open in your browser automatically!

 ## Features